aaronshaver/beautify-sheet-for-google-sheets/README.md

 ## Why use it?

 I use Google Sheets to track my checking account.
-Every couple weeks, I perform edits on the sheet and part of this includes pasting in confirmation numbers<sup>1</sup> and other data from billing websites.
-Most of this data is not plaintext -- it comes with bold, color, different font sizes, etc. My sheet looks like a mess after pasting in these pieces of text a bunch of times.
+Every couple weeks, I perform edits on the sheet and part of this includes pasting in confirmation numbers and other data from billing websites.
+Most of this data is not plaintext<sup>1</sup> -- it comes with bold, color, different font sizes, etc. My sheet looks like a mess after pasting in these pieces of text a bunch of times.
 But now, using this add-on, to get a consistent look back to my spreadsheet, I simply click the 'Beautify' > 'Active sheet' menu items.
 It then scrubs out those special formatting changes for me.

 ## Installation